 The first choice is to decide whether the driveway will be permeable or impervious.
 A traditional paver driveway would be impervious, but there are multiple benefits to installing a permeable paver driveway.
 Water will never pool on the surface and a heating system can even be installed beneath the pavers to keep snow from accumulating.
 Also, some states and municipalities offer grants or tax incentives for installing permeable driveway pavers because the system reduces the burden on local stormwater collection systems and helps remove pollutants to improve local water quality.

-Several Belgard pavers can be installed as either permeable or impervious, including Urbana Stone®, Mega-Lafitt®, Mega-Arbel® and Bergerac®.
+Several driveway pavers from Belgard can be installed as either permeable or impervious, including Urbana Stone®, Mega-Lafitt®, Mega-Arbel® and Bergerac®.
 Belgard also offers multiple permeable pavers that were designed specifically for permeable installations.

-The second choice is whether to go with a traditional, contemporary or stone-textured look.
+The second choice when planning your driveway paver project is whether to go with a traditional, contemporary or stone-textured look.
 Belgard offers multiple paver styles in each category.
 Porcelain pavers can also be used to create an ultra-contemporary look, but will require a concrete base to support vehicular loads.

 Driveway Paver Laying Pattern Options

 The strongest and most traditional option is a herringbone pattern set at a 45-degree angle to the garage.
 This laying pattern provides the best interlock to prevent the pavers from shifting, especially for higher traffic areas.